 emitter.emit("orderPlaced", { orderId: "123", amount: 99.99 }); // ✓ Type-safe

-emitter.emit("orderPlaced", { orderId: "123" }); // ✗ Error: missing 'amount'This solution uses a type for EventMap because we need the flexibility of a record type that we can iterate over with keyof.
+emitter.emit("orderPlaced", { orderId: "123" }); // ✗ Error: missing 'amount'This uses a type for EventMap because we need the flexibility of a record type that we can iterate over with keyof.
 We use an interface for TypedEventEmitter because it's a contract that classes implement.
-This combination demonstrates practical understanding of when to use each.

 name: string;